clarklindeveloper/notes/angular - ultimateangular - advanced.md

 * *ngIf's can be moved into a function
 * using getter get invalid() you can access the method directly like *ngIf="invalid" without method brackets ()

+## custom formgroup validator

+* validator on formgroup to check if its already in the list, if it is then dont add it
+* we add a second argument to the form group, which is an object which we can pass in validator or asyncvalidator
+* here our example we use .some() which returns a boolean and we can use this to check if the one thing is in the other array and it iterates through all items,
+* note the validator returns false if the item is already in the array which returns {stockExists: true}

 <!-- stock-inventory.component -->
 ```ts